Nepal Bungee Jumping - Multiple Options

 Includes

-• All required entry fees
+• All required entry and activity fees

 Excludes

-• Personal expenses
+• Personal expenses of any kind

-• Tips for guide and driver
+• Tips and gratuities for drivers, guides, and activity staff

 Nepal Bungee Jumping - Multiple Options FAQs